 Required IT skills

 The unit utilises the online learning site -Canvas- to provide students with access to readings, learning activities, and communication about the unit.
 It is expected that students will have basic word processing skills, an ability to use databases to search for journal articles, and regularly access Canvas and their UC email account.

 Lecturers will communicate with all students via their UC email account and announcements on Canvas.
 It is the students' responsibility to regularly check their email and Canvas for messages, information and or instructions.

-Assessment Task 2 requires familiarity with PowerPoint, including narration functions.
+Assessment Task requires familiarity with video making software such as PowerPoint, including narration functions.

 Work placement, internships or practicums

 Submission of Assignments: All assessments must be submitted via the dropbox on Canvas.

 You must keep a copy of all your assignments.

 Unless otherwise advised in the assessment instructions, written assessment pieces must conform to the folowing APA 7th edition requirements: